Fractal Impedance for Passive Controllers: A Framework for Interaction Robotics: Method

-The fractal attractor generates a global region of attraction surrounding the desired state and determines the smooth autonomous trajectories of the controller.
 The attractor dynamics is defined to redistribute the potential energy accumulated in the controller to asymptotically return to the desired end-effector state using a smooth trajectory.
-The proposed method is based on the assumption that the energy reservoir is the controller's non-linear stiffness.
+The proposed method is based on the assumption that the energy reservoir is the controller's nonlinear stiffness.
 Consequently, the energy that the robot can release into the environment is upper-bounded by the potential energy accumulated in the controller.
-The fractal attractor also limits the controller power $\dot{E}$; thus, guaranteeing global stability in fixed-base robots.
+The Fractal Attractor also limits the controller power $\dot{E}$; thus, guaranteeing global stability in fixed-base robots.

-Energy redistribution is achieved by altering impedance when the end-effector converges toward the desired pose.
-During the convergence phase, the impedance $Z_{K_c}$ is added in series to the desired impedance $Z_{K_d}$, as shown in \autoref{fig:electricalRep}.
-The original impedance $Z_{K_d}$ is restored either when the system reaches the desired state or enters a new divergence phase.
-This switch in impedance occurs at every divergence/convergence boundary, as exemplified in \autoref{fig:controlerRep}, and its behaviour determines the anisotropic dynamics generating the fractal attractor, shown in \autoref{fig:4a}.
+Energy redistribution is achieved by altering the controller's impedance when the end-effector starts to converge toward the desired pose.
+To do so an impedance $Z_{K_c}$ is added in series to the desired impedance $Z_{K_d}$, as shown in \autoref{fig:4a}.
+Subsequently, the original impedance $Z_{K_d}$ is restored either when the system reaches the desired state or enters a new divergence phase.
+The impedance switch occurs at every divergence/ convergence boundary, as exemplified in \autoref{fig:4}.

-\autoref{fig:stability_graph} describes the phase space for a 1-DoF attractor generated by the controller without damping.
+\autoref{fig:3} describes the phase space for a 1-DoF attractor generated by the controller without damping.
 The divergence phases (quadrants $Qi$ and $Qiii$) have an impedance equal to $Z_{K_d}$.
-The convergence phases (quadrants $Qii$ and $Qiv$) have an impedance equal to $Z_{K_d}+Z_{K_c}$. \autoref{fig:4b} shows a sample trajectory moving clockwise that branches in quadrant $Qiv$ into an ideal behaviour and a perturbed behaviour.
+The convergence phases (quadrants $Qii$ and $Qiv$) have an impedance equal to $Z_{K_d}+Z_{K_c}$. \autoref{fig:3c} shows a sample trajectory moving clockwise that branches in quadrant $Qiv$ into an ideal behaviour and a perturbed behaviour.

-The switching behaviour is implemented using a hard-switch ($s=0,1$) and is based on the architecture shown \autoref{fig:controlerRep} and proposed by \cite{SwitchingArchitecture}.
-In our case the switch is activated by the following condition (independantly for each task-space DoF):
+The switching behaviour is implemented using a hard-switch ($s=0,1$) and is based on the architecture shown \autoref{fig:4} and proposed by \cite{SwitchingArchitecture}.
+In our case, the switch is activated by the following condition (independently for each task-space DoF):